-The default WebLogic Server installation includes demonstration Identity and Trust keystores that allow you to use SSL out of the box.
-DemoIdentity.jks is installed in the DOMAIN_HOME\security directory and DemoTrust.jks is in WL_HOME\server\lib.
+The default Oracle WebLogic Server installation includes demonstration Identity and Trust keystores that allow you to use SSL out of the box.
+DemoIdentity.jks is installed in the $DOMAIN_HOME \setminus directory$ and DemoTrust.jks is in $WL_HOME \setminus server \setminus lib$.
 For testing and development purposes, the keystore configuration is complete.